 For most couples seeking a divorce or a dissolution of their relationship, children are the primary concern and rightly so.
-We fall in love, partner or marry, expand the family and then, all too often, problems develop and the end of a partnership or divorce follows.
+We fall in love, partner or marry, expand the family and then, too often, problems develop and the end of a partnership or divorce follows.
 It is the choice of parents and the responsibility of parents to ‘protect’ all children from the fallout of the dissolution of a relationship or divorce and subsequent changes in their lives.
 As parents, you agonize over custody and parenting time, vacation and holiday schedules, camp, activities etc. Discussions and papers abound, in media, on how to plan for younger children and divorce but often fail to address the impact of divorce on older teen-agers, young adults and, even adult children with their own children.
 It’s so important for parents to be mindful of the needs, concerns and feelings of that population too.
-As long as we have parents, we are still children, no matter our age in years.
+As long as we have parents, we are still children, no matter our age.

 Teen-agers, especially those over sixteen, are often ambivalent about home.
 They have one foot out the door, preferring to be with peers, thinking about being more independent, their romances, learning to drive, contemplating or preparing for college or work and being away from home with no parent to tell them when to sleep, study or set curfews.
 But home is also that safe place they have known for all of their years.
 Parents often complain about their teens’ thinking they know it all while still exhibiting childish behaviors.
 There can be a lot of testing limits.